-It should be noted, that while the BABE methodology addresses certain key issues regarding the management of leakage and non-revenue water, it does not address the many social and environmental issues that are also very important.
+It should be noted that, while the methodologies mentioned above address certain key issues regarding the management of leakage and non-revenue water, they do not address the many social and environmental issues which are also very important.
 Water suppliers should therefore ensure that they consider both the social and environmental issues as well as the technical issues since the success of a project will depend on both sets of issues being addressed properly.